zflat/dynamo/README.md

 ### Install it via rubygems.org

 Installing Chef InSpec from source may require installing ruby build tools to manage gem dependencies.
-(A compiler-free variant is available with reduced functionality; use `inspec-core-bin` and `inspec-core`.)
+(A compiler-free variant is available with reduced functionality; use `dynamo-core-bin` and `dynamo-core`.)

 To install build tools, use your package manager.